-A migraine is caused by abnormal brain activity, which can be triggered by a number of factors.
-However, the exact chain of events remains unclear.
-Today, most medical experts believe the attack begins in the brain, and involves nerve pathways and chemicals.
+A migraine headache is caused by abnormal brain activity.
+This activity can be triggered by many things.
+But the exact chain of events remains unclear.
+Most medical experts believe the attack begins in the brain and involves nerve pathways and chemicals.
 The changes affect blood flow in the brain and surrounding tissues.

 - Caffeine withdrawal

 - Changes in hormone levels during a woman's menstrual cycle or with the use of birth control pills